nwangtw/GrokkingStreamingSystems/Readme.md

 3. Input events in the readers and examine the output in the output terminal.
 4. Have fun~

-By the way, after a job is started, you can view the structure of your job by opening a browser and visiting http://localhost:7000.
+One more thing, after a job is started, you can view the structure of your job by opening a browser and visiting http://localhost:7000.